Post

 Integration Principle

-Before integration, let’s first explain the integration principle of this “Tricky.”
+Before integration, let’s first explain the integration principle of this “Tricky” method.

-Our packaging platform has no database and acts purely as an API relay; so in practice, when we run the packaging job in GitHub Actions CD-Deploy.yml, we include the Job Run ID in the Release Note (of course, it can also be included in the Build Number):
+Our build platform has no database and only serves as an API relay; so in practice, when we run the build in GitHub Actions CD-Deploy.yml, we pass the Job Run ID into the Release Note (it can also be passed into the Build Number):

 1